MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/setup-and-administration.md

   - "sv-se"
 ---
 # Setup and Administration
 Entering the correct setup values from the start is important to the success of any new business software.
-Whether you use [!INCLUDE[rim](../Roles/includes/rim_md.md)] to implement setup values or you manually enter them in the new company, you can support your setup decisions with some general recommendations for selected setup fields that are known to potentially cause the solution to be inefficient if defined incorrectly.
+Whether you use FIX INCLUDE HERE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)] --> to implement setup values or you manually enter them in the new company, you can support your setup decisions with some general recommendations for selected setup fields that are known to potentially cause the solution to be inefficient if defined incorrectly.

  A super user or an administrator can set up the Data Exchange Framework to enable users to export and import data in bank and payroll files, for example for various cash management processes.